neelkotak13/neel_kotak.github.io/essays/meteor-gotchas.md

 Problem 2, I would get frustrated when I would make changes and nothing would happen to the file that I edited.
 This was a relatively quick fix that should not have been a problem, but it was.
 I would make a change to a file and wait for meteor to update, which it wouldn't, then manually refresh, then finally restart meteor.
-This would be about 20-30 minutes of fumbling, but after I stopped and took a break, I realized that I never imported the file!
-So, when things go wrong in the future, I try solve it quickly, then if I fail, I just calm down and take a break.
-After the break, with a clear mind, I will be able to solve it, especially if it is trivial.
+This would be about 20-30 minutes of fumbling, but after I stopped and took a break.

-Meteor has many things running, so many things can go wrong, but that is just part of the learning process.